 5. University of Canterbury

-Lastly, we suggest the reputable University of Canterbury, which comes in at #284 in the QS World University Rankings 2023.
-It also received the highest possible score from QS, 5 stars, for its exceptional research and education.
-The university offers a Master’s course for International students from all over the world.
+Lastly, we suggest the reputable University of Canterbury, known for its exceptional research and education.
+The university offers a master’s course for International students from all over the world.

-In this degree, students will learn to analyze literature at a higher level and improve their writing abilities across a variety of genres and audiences.
+In this degree, students will learn to analyze literature at a higher level and improve their writing abilities across several genres and audiences.
 Additionally, they will make real-world connections in their academic and professional pursuits.
-The Master of Writing prepares students for a wide variety of employment in fields ranging from the creative to the professional and governmental.
+The Master of Writing prepares students for employment in fields ranging from the creative to the professional and governmental.

-In pursuit of this degree, students are going to learn, create, and be evaluated on their ability to write in a variety of genres and formats, including professional, specialized, fiction, and nonfiction areas.
-In order to qualify, a student must have earned a B or above in upper-division college coursework.
+In pursuit of this degree, students are going to learn, create, and be evaluated on their ability to write in several genres and formats, including professional, specialized, fiction, and nonfiction areas.
+To qualify, a student must have earned a B or above in upper-division college coursework.

 The applicant also needed to stand out with their writing skills.
 They have to submit IELTS scores as proof of English proficiency if it is not their native tongue.
-The tuition fee for this entire degree is $43,500 for the year 2023.
+The tuition fee for this entire degree is $46,350 for 202a and $48,600 for 2025.

-New Zealand is home to a number of prestigious educational institutions where one may pursue such a degree.
-Reading through these top creative writing schools in New Zealand, we hope you make an informed decision on where you should apply to a creative writing program.
+New Zealand is home to several prestigious educational institutions where one may pursue such a degree.
+Reading through these top creative writing schools in New Zealand, we hope you make an informed decision on where you should apply for a creative writing program.

-We hope that this article on the best creative writing schools in New Zealand was informative.
-Make sure to also check out our Scholarships Page for different information on scholarships and universities across the globe!
+We hope this article on the best creative writing schools in New Zealand was informative.
+Also, check out our Study in New Zealand and Available Programs for International Students pages for more information!